 I was invited by Guildford Grammar School (GGS) to become an academic coach, assisting students with their schoolwork.
 Working at GGS has allowed me to develop skills for the communication of concepts and ideas, but has also given me great joy in passing my knowledge down to others.
 Nothing compares to the way a student's face lights up when a tricky concept finally 'clicks'.
 Many of the students I help in the library have engaged me for private tuition, and many of my past teachers also recommend me to students who need a little extra help with their studies.
 It is a wonderful thing to see a student develop fluency and confidence.

-During only my first three months at Immersive Technologies, I have gained a wealth of valuable knowledge and experience.
-I have learnt to consider software architecture choices very carefully to ensure an easy to understand, maintainable codebase.
-I have expanded my knowledge of various languages and technologies, including (but not limited to): C++, C#, CSHTML, Knockout.js, React.js, JQuery, and SQL.
-I have contributed to the company by removing a third party library from an upcoming fork of the company's product, saving them a considerable amount in licensing fees, and adding a new hydraulic excavator to the company's primary mining simulation product, and assisted in the development of a cutting edge new virtual reality product for the construction industry.
+Immersive was a fantasic place to cut my teeth as a software engineer and architect.
+I learned to consider software architecture choices very carefully to ensure an easy to understand, maintainable codebase.
+I expanded my knowledge of numerous languages and technologies.
+I helped remove a third party library from an upcoming fork of the company's product, saving them a considerable amount in licensing fees, added a new hydraulic excavator to the company's primary mining simulation product, and assisted in the development of a cutting edge new virtual reality product for the construction industry.
 I also instituted process changes that ensured a smoother, more efficient development workflow.

 I was a Scout for many years.
 I really enjoyed it.
 It helped me develop social and leadership skills and gave me a deep appreciation of nature and my community.
 Now that I'm older, I like to assist the local Scout group in their activities, so that other children can have the opportunities that were afforded to me.
 Plus, it's a great excuse to go camping.
 I still get the itch to go out once in a while and enjoy a few days of a more relaxing lifestyle.